RebootJeff/rebootjeff.github.io/source/_posts/2014-09-16-web-security-fundamentals-by-google-peeps.markdown

 Furthermore, what if a user visits the site using HTTP first?
 It's pretty common for people to type "somewebsite.com" in the URL bar and the browser will turn that into "http://somewebsite.com".
 After they visit that URL, the site can redirect the visitor to "**https**://somewebsite.com".
 But sadly, that initial connection via http wasn't secure.
 It's susceptible to a MITM attack.

-With HTTPS Strict Transport Security, the browser can automatically turn "somewebsite.com" into "**https**://somewebsite.com".
+With HTTP Strict Transport Security, the browser can automatically turn "somewebsite.com" into "**https**://somewebsite.com".
 HSTS works by setting a header that tells the browser to enforce HTTPS for requests sent to the domain ("somewebsite.com") for the next X number of seconds.
 Yes, you can set X to be a very large number such that HSTS is enforcing HTTPS for the next *year*, if you want to be cool like that.

 # Stay Tuned